Random walks in directed modular networks

-In the case of communities with scale-free topology \cite{fortunato:2009b}, it is harder to find a closed expression for the activity, but there is nothing indicating that the same effect cannot be observed.
-There is also no standard model to generate a modular network with scale-free topology in which the balance of connections between the communities can be systematically controlled.
-Nevertheless, we can imagine a very simple model where $n$ Barab\'asi-Albert networks \cite{barabasi:1999} are created and randomly connected in the same manner as in our previously presented model.
-This is not a truly scale-free network, but it can be shown that $p_{mh}$ is given as
+In the case of communities with power-law topology \cite{fortunato:2009b}, it is harder to find a closed expression for the activity, but there is nothing indicating that the same effect cannot be observed.
+There is also no standard model to generate a modular network with power-law topology in which the balance of connections between the communities can be systematically controlled.
+Nevertheless, we can define a simple model where $n$ Barab\'asi-Albert (BA) networks \cite{barabasi:1999} are created and randomly connected in the same manner as in our previously presented model.
+In Figure \ref{f:BA_degree} we show the cumulative degree distribution for the networks generated by this model with the following $\kappa$ matrix

-where $a$ is a normalization factor.
-This expression should work well if the external degree of the nodes is smaller than the minimum degree of the BA networks.
-In Figure \ref{f:3_com_BA} we see that this is exactly what happens, in the sense that, equation \ref{eq:prob_BA} and the simulated results are in a good agreement for small values of $\langle\kappa_{12}\rangle$, but deviates as $\langle\kappa_{12}\rangle$ increases.
-We also see in Figure \ref{f:3_com_BA} the same variation in efficiency caused by the balance between communities, which confirms that such behavior is topology independent.
+The parameter $\bar{x}_{12}$ was set to the values indicated in the figure.
+There is a slight deviation for lower-degree nodes.
+This deviation increases with $\bar{x}_{12}$, but should not represent a problem since we are interested in cases where $\bar{x}_{12}< \bar{x}_{mm}$.